IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 The version field is 0 for the current version of the pseudo-header.

-The resource ID is in network byte order (big-endian).
+The resource ID is in big-endian byte order.
 On one netlink socket it's possible to listen to several nflog groups; the resource ID is the nflog group for the packet.